Areas of Expertise

 The index contains information on persons arrested for fingerprintable felonies and misdemeanors under State or Federal law.
 It includes identification information (for example, name, birth date, race and gender), and FBI and State identification numbers from each State that has information about an individual.
-As of December 2011, the III held the criminal histories of more than 75.4 million individuals.
+As of December 2012, the III held the criminal histories of nearly 79.4 million individuals.
 All 50 States and the District of Columbia participate in the III.

 Beginning with its inception in 1969, SEARCH advocated for the III index-pointer concept, which allows State criminal history repositories to be the nation's primary criminal history information caretakers.
 Over the past four decades, SEARCH has participated in extensive discussions, including several rounds of congressional hearings, during which it presented the States' point of view that the national exchange of criminal history records is a partnership between the States and FBI.

 The FBI created the III in 1978.
 SEARCH assisted the FBI in establishing the III by participating in evaluations to test the index for criminal justice and noncriminal justice criminal history record checks.

 The FBI contracted with SEARCH to help formulate policies regulating III use, particularly its use for such noncriminal justice purposes as background checks on persons seeking positions of responsibility involving national security, employment with vulnerable populations, money handling and other activities.